UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Solve the circuit for the design step #1.
 Only when it is fully tested working correctly and reported, solve the design step #2.

-- Design step #1.
-Consider an initial circuit with only the up button UB.
+- Design step #1: Consider an initial circuit with only up and down buttons and the LED bar JQ output.

 Project location:

-a) Draw the hardware schematic necessary for step #1.
-UB_L push button, CLK push button or oscillator (800 Hz), Johnson code outputs, reset circuit MCLR_L, and an 8 MHz quartz crystal oscillator, Lamp output.
-Explain how to configure the inputs and outputs in init_system().
+a) Draw the hardware schematic necessary for step #1 simplifying Fig. 1: Up and Dn push buttons, Johnson code outputs, reset circuit MCLR_L, and an 8 MHz quartz crystal oscillator.
+How to configure the inputs and outputs in init_system().

 What pins will be read, if any?
-What variables will be written at a port pin?
-How many external interrups are required in this step#1?
+Use the PORTC to connect the LED-bar.
+How many external interrupts are required for this step#1?

 b) Draw the state diagram indicating state transitions and outputs.